-Combine a flexible stave of wood with strong string and you have one of the most well known weapons of the Middle Ages.
+Combine a flexible stave of wood with a strong string and you have one of the most well-known weapons of the Middle Ages.
 There could be a lot of varieties of bows, and their effectiveness could range significantly on where and how they were used.
-Archers were usually found at battles or siege throughout the medieval world, but they could become a dominant force in the right circumstances.
+Archers were usually found at battles or sieges throughout the medieval world, but they could become a dominant force under the right circumstances.
 The Mongols were able to conquer much of Asia and Europe through the use of horse archers, who combined a stronger type of bow with the greater mobility of their cavalry.
 The English would also rely on their longbowmen to win several important battles during the Hundred Years’ War.
 As Jim Bradbury writes, “There was no military situation in which the bow could not prove useful.”

 4. Spears / Lances

 Kelly DeVries and Kay Smith note that “since the earliest times the spear, together with the sword, was the most important and widely used offensive weapon for both the infantry and cavalry.”
 Essentially a long stick that ended with a blade, the spear could be held and thrusted at opponents, or thrown at them.
 When delivered from horseback, the weapon could be far more effective – this is how the idea of “mounted shock combat” developed, in which knights would couch the spear under their arms, and use the speed of their horses to deliver a powerful blow.